Dual Currency Premium Account

 *Only IPB customers who establish Premium Accounts via Citibank Online Investments will be eligible for bonus interest rates.
 Applicable interest rates for each transaction will vary depending on the transaction amount, its tenure and strike price.
 This promotion may be withdrawn at any time without prior notice.

-Invest in 4 simple steps
+4 simple steps for dual currency investment

 - Invest by choosing 2 currencies, one as the base currency (usually the currency you begin with) and the other as the alternate currency